Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Toric fans

 Let $a_0, a_1, \ldots, a_{d-1}\in\Z$ be a collection of integers such that

 This means that

 by Proposition \ref{prop_diagram}.
 We claim that these integers correspond to a toric fan if and only if $k=1$.

-The idea is that $k=1$ precisely when the vectors in the corresponding fan are labeled in counter-clockwise order, and the only relation in the group $G$, which is $STS =_G T^{-1}ST^{-1}$, preserves the number of times the vectors circle the origin.
+The idea is that from $a_0, a_1, \ldots, a_{d-1}$ we can always construct a sequence of vectors for which every pair of consecutive vectors is a basis of $\Z^2$, but $k=1$ precisely when these vectors are labeled in counter-clockwise order.
+The only relation in the group~$G$, which is $STS =_G T^{-1}ST^{-1}$, preserves the number of times the vectors circle the origin, so it is natural to study winding in $G$.
 Now we make this idea precise.

-\begin{lemma} Let $g\in\textrm{ker}(\pi_3)$.
-Then $\frac{w_G (g)}{12} \in \Z$. \end{lemma}
+\begin{Lemma} Let $g\in\ker (\pi_3)$.
+Then $\frac{w_G (g)}{12} \in \Z$. \end{Lemma}

 \begin{proof} Since $\pi_3 (g) = I $ we know $w_{\sltz} \circ \pi_3 (g) = 0$, so by Proposition \ref{prop_diagram} $\pi_4 \circ w_G (g) = 0$.
-Thus $w_G (g)\in \textrm{ker}(\pi_4) = \{ 12k \mid k\in\Z \}.$ \end{proof}
+Thus $w_G (g)\in \ker (\pi_4) = \{ 12k \,|\, k\in\Z \}.$ \end{proof}

-Recall that $G$ is isomorphic to the preimage of $\sltz$ in the universal cover of $\mathrm{SL}_2 (\R)$ by Proposition \ref{prop_universalcover}.
+Recall that $G$ is isomorphic to the preimage of $\sltz$ in the universal cover of $\mathrm{SL}_2 (\R)$ by Proposition~\ref{prop_universalcover}.
 Let $\phi$ be the isomorphism from $G$ to its image in the universal cover of $\mathrm{SL}_2(\R)$ with

-This means to each element of the kernel of $\pi_3$ we can associate a closed loop based at the identity in $\mathrm{SL}_2 (\R)$ denoted $\phi(g)$.
-The fundamental group $\pi_1(\sltr)$ is isomorphic to $\Z$ and is generated as $\langle \phi(S^4_G) \rangle$, so let $\psi: \pi_1 (\sltr) \to \Z$ be the isomorphism with $\psi (\phi (S^4_G)) = 1$.
+This means to each element of the kernel of $\pi_3$ we can associate a closed loop based at the identity in $\mathrm{SL}_2 (\R)$ denoted~$\phi(g)$.
+The fundamental group $\pi_1(\sltr)$ is isomorphic to~$\Z$ and is generated as $\big\langle \phi\big(S^4_G\big) \big\rangle$, so let $\psi\colon \pi_1 (\sltr) \to \Z$ be the isomorphism with $\psi (\phi (S^4_G)) = 1$.

-\begin{lemma} Let $g\in\textrm{ker}(\pi_3:G \to \sltz)$.
-Then \end{lemma}
+\begin{Lemma} Let $g\in\ker (\pi_3\colon G \to \sltz)$.
+Then \end{Lemma}